Heber Valley Railroad: Rio Grande branch line History

-Preservation History
+Preservation history

-A group of Utah based railfans had acquired Weyerhauser Timber Company No. 110 in the late 1960's and began eyeing the soon to be dismantled Heber City branch as a potential location to restore the engine to operation (although No. 110 would be stored at Heber it wouldn't be restored to operation until it was sold to the Black Hills Central Railroad years later).
+A group of Utah-based railfans had acquired Weyerhauser Timber Company No. 110 in the late 1960s and began eyeing the soon to be dismantled Heber City branch as a potential location to restore the engine to operation (although No. 110 would be stored at Heber it wouldn't be restored to operation until it was sold to the Black Hills Central Railroad years later).
 The proposed construction of U.S. Route 189 through Provo Canyon would have removed the old railroad grade, and the rail enthusiasts, entrepreneurs and environmentalists saw a shared incentive to preserve the railroad line from Bridal Veil Falls to Heber City.
 In 1969 the newly formed Wasatch Railroad Museum approached Tooele City to acquire former Tooele Valley Railway No. 11, but were rebuffed by the city.
 With Tooele Valley No. 11 no longer available, the museum turned its attention to acquiring former Union Pacific Railroad No. 618 which was at the time on static display at the Utah State Fairgrounds.

 The line was saved for tourist use and was reopened in 1970 when No. 618 and other equipment were brought up the line from Provo.
-The track between Provo and Bridal Veil Falls was later removed disconnecting the railroad.
+On April 22, 1971 another train ran behind newly acquired Pacific Lumber 35 carrying Rayonier 110 and several boxcars from the connection with the Rio Grande up the canyon to Heber as a final run on the lower end of Provo Canyon.
+Public tourist train services began that year in July.
+The Provo Canyon branch between Provo and Bridal Veil Falls was later removed disconnecting the Heber Creeper from the national rail network.
 The segment between Bridal Veil and Vivian Park would later be removed moving the line's terminus to Vivian Park, with the Provo to Vivian Park segment being converted into a recreational trail.

 One of the primary investors in the private heritage rail operation was Heber area businessman Lowell Ashton and the Ashton family.
-The railroad operated publicly with the brand "The Heber Creeper" through the 1970s into the 1980's, using various other business names through-out the years such as the Wasatch Mountain Railroad, Timpanogos Preservation Society, the Deer Creek Scenic Railroad and finally the New London Railroad and Village.
+The railroad operated publicly with the brand "The Heber Creeper" through the 1970s into the 1980s, using various other business names throughout the years such as the Wasatch Mountain Railroad, Timpanogos Preservation Society, the Deer Creek Scenic Railroad and finally the New London Railroad and Village.
 1990 brought financial and operational strain to the railroad, when a new local sales tax impacted the railroad's profitability.
 In the ensuing financial dispute the Utah Department of Transportation rejected an early state offer to the Ashtons for the state to buy the railroad line upon recognizing that the Ashtons had improperly documented the titles and ownership records of much of the locomotive and equipment used by the railroad.
 With increasing issues mounting, the last private "Heber Creeper" train ran October 27, 1990 and the line went into bankruptcy.